arongas/spring-boot-lectures/Lecture 2 - Spring Data And Spring Data Rest/Spring Data and Spring Data Rest.md

 Spring Data Rest is an extension of Spring Data that exposes over REST the spring data methods that exist in spring data repositories.

 > - Impressive at first look and usefullt for rapid programming
-> - Use it only for testing, development, prototype or only when product is really simple
+> - Use it only for testing, development prototype or only when product is really simple
 >   - If used in bigger products you bind domain model with rest consumer.
 Architecturally wise this is huge mistake that sooner or latter will add bigger complexity.
 >   - Spring data rest is the best demonstration of HATEOAS
 >